Sonia Solicari: Guildhall Art Gallery and London's Roman Amphitheatre

 In 2010, Solicari was appointed Principal Curator of the Guildhall Art Gallery and the Amphitheatre (London) in the City of London.
 She was promoted to Head of the Gallery in 2013.

 Here she led the complete redisplay of the City’s art collection and launched a new public programme, including Victoriana: The Art of Revival in 2013; Ajamu X Fierce in 2014 and No Colour Bar: Black British Art in Action 1960–1990, the first exhibition of its kind in the UK, in 2015-2016.

-In 2015, she initiated a new collecting and programme strategy, Money, Power, Politics, working with artists to interrogate the role of London’s square mile - including Martin Parr, Polly Braden, Martha Richler (Marf) and Mark Titchner.
+In 2015, she initiated a new collecting and programming strategy, Money, Power, Politics, working with artists to interrogate the role of London’s square mile - including Martin Parr, Polly Braden, Martha Richler (Marf) and Mark Titchner.

 Museum of the Home

 In 2017, Solicari became Director of Museum of the Home (formerly the Geffrye Museum of the Home) in Hoxton, east London.
 She succeeded David Dewing who had run the Museum for 25 years.

 As Director of the Museum, Solicari has overseen an £18.6 million capital development project to expand and transform the site.
 The restoration of the Grade I Listed Museum buildings was undertaken by architects Wright & Wright who created 80% more space for events, collections and exhibitions.

 Solicari also led the rebranding of the Museum, with the name changed to Museum of the Home to better reflect the new vision to represent home as a physical, emotional, psychological and political space and to become a more socially engaged organisation.

 With Alison Blunt, Solicari is co-director of the Centre for Studies of Home, a collaboration with Queen Mary, University of London.

 Solicari is a trustee of Bethlem Gallery which works with artists to lead change in health and society.